amplitude/amplitude-docs/content/collections/source-catalog/en/lookup-tables.md

 4. Map your property.
 5. When you're done mapping, click **Finish**.

+{{partial:admonition type="note" heading="Lookup tables and Portfolio"}}
+If your project has Portfolio enabled, create a Lookup Table through Lookup Properties:

+1. In Amplitude Data, navigate to the *Properties* tab.
+2. On the Properties tab, navigate to *Lookup*.
+3. Click *+Create Lookup*.
+4. Upload a CSV file, and map the primary column to an Amplitude property.
+{{/partial:admonition}}

 ## Update a lookup table

 If you want to create a new lookup property or that mapped property is wrong, you can update the lookup table.